 9-5-1.
 When wireless remote controller fails or its battery is exhausted

 When the remote controller cannot be used

-When the batteries of the remote controller run out or the remote controller malfunctions, the emergency operation can be done using the emergency buttons on the grille.
+When the batteries of the remote controller run out or the remote controller malfunctions, the emergency operation can be done using the emergency buttons.